tikv/website/content/docs/5.1/concepts/explore-tikv-features/fault-tolerance.md

 tiup playground --mode tikv-slim --kv 6
 ```

-From the output of this command, you will see the components' addresses.
+The output of this command will show the components' addresses.
 These addresses will be used in the following steps.

 ```
 Playground Bootstrapping...